doxigo/git-ip-guard/README.md

 - For server-side enforcement, implement similar checks in your Git server
 - The hook uses ifconfig.co as primary service with automatic fallback to ipinfo.io
 - IP detection services have rate limits for free usage, but the helper includes retry logic
-- **Important**: The system fails securely - if IP location cannot be determined (e.g., due to service blocking certain countries), the push is blocked for security reasons
+- **Important**: The system fails securely - if IP location cannot be determined (e.g., due to service blocking certain countries), git operations are blocked for security reasons
 - The system shows country flags and location details for better user feedback

 ## Contributing